 In simple terms, it appears that antioxidants protect healthy cells and cancer cells from the damaging effects of ROS.
 When cancer cells break free of a tumor and move through the body they can and should run into oxidative stress—an onslaught of ROS.
 This molecular battle usually prevents most cancer cells from making it to new organs and tissues.
 But an out-of-proportion shot of antioxidants can potentially spare them, making it more likely that the cancer cells will survive and spread to a new part of the body.

 The words to remember are “high-dose” – not the naturally low concentrations found in food and plants such as herbs but the above-normal amounts found in many antioxidant supplements and even some multivitamins.
-Not only are these high dose antioxidants single antioxidants, they also lack the many complimentary nutrients found in whole foods and whole food supplements such as non-standardized, pure herbal extracts and capsules.
+Not only are these high-dose antioxidants single antioxidants, but they also lack the many complimentary nutrients found in whole foods and whole food supplements such as non-standardized, pure herbal extracts and capsules.

 While the jury is still out on the mixed results of the studies, it is clearly one thing to get the antioxidant benefits from food sources and plants but an entirely different matter to take a pill that gives you a thousand times more than what is found in the beautiful fruits and vegetables we should continue enjoying.